nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 06.md

 I don't think they're gonna beat your initiative, but you never know.
 Alright.
 Alright.
 Alright.
 You're They they did not.

 Alright.
-Alwar is going to move up to the front line.
-And as he does, he's going to whisper a little prayer, to Cadence.
+Alwor is going to move up to the front line.
+And as he does, he's going to whisper a little prayer, to Cadens.
 Protect me.
 And I'm going to cast a new spell.

 I am going to cast Joe mama.
 Dizzying colors.
 I cast dizzying colors in, why why can't I do that?
 Place 15 foot cone.
 I would like to how do I manipulate this thing?